 Choosing the Best Paint Stripper

-Paint stripping has gotten complicated with all the product formulations, safety concerns, and application methods flying around.
-As someone who has stripped paint from every surface imaginable, I learned everything there is to know about choosing the right remover.
+Paint stripping has changed quite a bit thanks to the product formulations, safety concerns, and application methods flying around.
+As someone who has stripped paint from every surface imaginable, I figured out how to handle choosing the right remover.
 Today, I will share it all with you.

 Types of Paint Strippers

-Probably should have led with this section, honestly—understanding your options matters:
+Probably should have led on this point, to be plain—understanding your options matters:

 Top Picks